-- Smoking is one the leading risks for early death – 8 million people died from smoking in 2017.
+- Smoking is one the leading risks for early death – global studies estimate that about 8 million people die prematurely from smoking every year.

-- 15% of global deaths are attributed to smoking.
+- This means that about 15% of global deaths are attributed to smoking.
 In some countries it’s more than 1-in-5 deaths.

 - Smoking deaths typically affect older populations: more than half of deaths occurred in people over 70 years old; 93% were over 50 years.

-- One-in-five adults in the world smoke tobacco.
+- Nearly one-in-four adults in the world smoke tobacco.
+The share of smokers has fallen.

 - The share of adults who smoke is falling in most countries around the world, regardless of income level.